Formalization of a Brownian motion and of stochastic integrals in Lean

 12 Doob-Meyer Theorem

-This chapter starts with a short review of the properties of the Doob decomposition of an adapted process indexed on a discrete set, and then follows [ BSV12 ] which gives an elementary and short proof of the Doob-Meyer theorem.
+This chapter starts with the derivation of a Komlòs lemma, which is a useful tool to extract converging subsequences from bounded sequences of functions.
+Then, we give a short review of the properties of the Doob decomposition of an adapted process indexed on a discrete set, and then follows [ BSV12 ] which gives an elementary and short proof of the Doob-Meyer theorem.

 #